 The process of applying to become a naturalized U.S. citizen includes that each applicant must appear for a personal citizenship interview with U.S. immigration officials.
 If you've already submitted your naturalization application (on Form N-400), you will, within several weeks or months, first be called in for biometrics (to have your fingerprints taken) and then be notified when to appear for your interview.

 The interview will be held at the office of U.S. Citizenship and Immigration Services (USCIS) serving the region in which you live.
 You will receive only one interview notice, so check your mail regularly.
 Also, if awaiting your interview notice, be sure to immediately inform USCIS if you move and change your address.

 The citizenship interview serves many purposes, including allowing USCIS to:

 Up to this point, USCIS might have quickly looked over your N-400 application to make sure it's complete and you paid the fee, but it won't have reviewed it for substance.

 Then you will wait until your name is called.
-Next, a USCIS officer will lead you to his or her desk, and probably ask you to sit down.
-Just when you’re comfortable, the officer will probably ask you to stand up and raise your right hand in order to swear to tell the truth during the interview.
+Next, a USCIS officer will lead you to a desk, and probably ask you to sit down.
+Just when you're comfortable, the officer will probably ask you to stand up and raise your right hand in order to swear to tell the truth during the interview.

 The interview itself usually lasts about 20 minutes.
 The officer will go over the N-400 that you filled out, and ask you questions about the same information that's on the form.
 Part of the purpose here is to see whether you actually speak and understand English.

 You will also be tested on your English reading and writing abilities, by having to read aloud and write a sentence that the officer dictates to you.
 And you will have to answer questions showing your knowledge of U.S. history and government (civics).